pammacdotnet/TypstPaper/paper.typ

       barcode types by compiling Zint to
       WebAssembly.],
     [Problemst],
-    [Provides a simple template for problem sets, homeworks, or
+    [Template for problem sets, homeworks, or assignments.], [Quill],
-      assignments.],
-    [Quill],
     [Quill is a package for quantum circuit diagrams#footnote("https://github.com/Mc-Zen/quill").], )],
   kind: table,
   caption: "Some of the most reputed packages in Typst Universe.", ) <tab:packages>